 Q) Can I pick up my order in person?

 Certainly!
 You are welcome to pick-up your order if you are in the area or, if schedules permit, we sometimes drop off locally to Sundre, Olds, Didsbury, Carstairs, Airdrie, Cochrane, Calgary, etc. Contact us at email@example.com if this is something you would like to consider.

 Yes!
 Contact us for orders of 10 or more reels plus hardware as these can often be shipped via pre-paid freight directly from our warehouse.

 Q) What is ElectroBraid horse fence?

 ElectroBraid is a permanent electric horse fence designed especially for horses.
-It is both a physical barrier and a psychological deterrent.
+It is both a physical barrier and a psychological deterrent with a break strength of 1,300 pounds.
 It is highly visible to horses, strong, durable, and resilient.